Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach

 \subsection{Covariant superfields}

-To deal with the linearized conformal supergravity, it will be useful to pass to the superfields exhibiting manifest invariance under supersymmetry.
-The covariant harmonic derivative \eqref{eq: mathfrak D} is invariant under rigid $\mathcal{N}=2$ supersymmetry.
-Then, following Zupnik \cite{Zupnik:1998td, Kuzenko:1999pi}, we decompose the harmonic derivative $ \mathfrak{D}^{++}$ in the basis of supersymmetry-invariant covariant derivatives:
+To deal with the linearized conformal supergravity, it will be useful to pass to the superfields exhibiting manifest invariance under rigid background supersymmetry.
+The covariant harmonic derivative~\eqref{eq: mathfrak D} is invariant under rigid $\mathcal{N}=2$ supersymmetry.
+Then, following refs. \cite{Zupnik:1998td, Kuzenko:1999pi}, we expand the harmonic derivative $ \mathfrak{D}^{++}$ over the basis of supersymmetry-invariant covariant derivatives:

-Here $G^{++}$-vielbeins are related to the analytic $h^{++}$-vielbeins by relations:
+Here $G^{++}$-vielbeins are expressed through the analytic $h^{++}$-vielbeins by the relations:

-The main feature of $G^{++}$-superfields is their manifest invariance under supersymmetry.
+The basic feature of $G^{++}$-superfields is their manifest invariance under supersymmetry.
 These superfields (except for $G^{(+4)}$) are non-analytic, but, as a consequence of the analyticity of the $h^{++}$-vielbeins, satisfy the constraints:

-This set of constraints can be considered as an alternative definition of the $\mathcal{N}=2$ Weyl multiplet prepotentials.
+This set of constraints can be treated as an alternative definition of the $\mathcal{N}=2$ Weyl multiplet prepotentials.
+Their gauge transformations read: